-6. CollagenAlthough there’s not enough scientific evidence to support all of its benefits, taking this supplement will help strengthen your bones because it’s one of the major components of proteins in the body.
+There is scientific evidence to support the benefits of taking this supplement to help strengthen your bones because it’s one of the major components of proteins in the body.

 7. Eat foods that are rich in magnesium and zinc

 In addition to calcium, you also find magnesium and zinc in your bones.
-In conjunction with vitamin D, magnesium also promotes the absorption of calcium.
+In conjunction with vitamin D, magnesium also promotes the absorption of calcium, for example.